 Excel is great at manipulating and sharing data, but it sure doesn’t shine when it comes to text formatting.
 However, simple changes like indenting text can significantly improve readability.
 In this short Excel tutorial, I will show you how to indent In Excel.

 Indent using Ribbon Options

 By default, Excel aligns text strings to the left of the cell and numbers to the right.
-If you don’t like the look of your data, you can increase or decrease the indent.
-Follow these steps to indent data in cells:
+If you don’t like the look of your data, you can increase or decrease the indentation.
+This is how to increase indent in Excel cells: